 Dr Bryan Lintott

 I specialise in cultural heritage in extreme environments, and polar and aerospace history, focussing on international governance at the interface between academia and advocacy.
-Related to this is integrating science, technology, archaeology, history, and heritage studies to produce excellent research with minimal environmental impact.
+Related to this is integrating science, technology, archaeology, and history to produce heritage studies, and related environmental research.
 My professional skills range from academic research to cultural heritage governance, management, conservation and interpretation.

 Résumé